DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 democracy.
 It not only allows us to cast doubt on the prevalent ideas at a given time but also to challenge the actors involved in governance and the enforcement of rules and laws.
-Individual freedom of expression allows for an informed debate among citizens without this basis it is impossible to arrive at our own critical opinion.
-But this consideration was overlooked for long time and only restated towards the end of the seventeenth century.
+Individual freedom of expression allows for an informed debate among citizens; without this basis it is impossible to arrive at our own critical opinion.
+But this consideration was overlooked for a long time and was restated only towards the end of the seventeenth century.
 The acknowledgement of the individual as a basic unit of collective intelligence appeared at that moment as the necessary condition for the emergence of a common, non-transcendental body of thought leading to the establishment of modern democracies.
-The difficulties encountered in assessing the potential of individual organized groups is probably due to the common confusion between the frailty of individual intelligence and the power of collective intelligence.
+The difficulties encountered in assessing the potential of individually organized groups is probably due to the common confusion between the frailty of individual intelligence and the power of collective intelligence.
 To believe in the potential of individuals as a collective